 As the weather starts to cool off and the fall season gets into full swing in November, the Capital Region comes to life with a variety of annual festivals and special events.
 From an international festival for kids to the first Christmas light displays in the Capital region, there are plenty of ways to celebrate fall every year.
-If you're planning on visiting Washington, D.C., Maryland, Virginia, and the surrounding area this November, be sure to check out these special events, but before you do, be sure to visit the event's official website for up-to-date information on this year's festivities.
+If you're planning on visiting Washington, D.C., Maryland, Virginia, and the surrounding area this November, a few special events will get you into the spirit of the season.

-For two weeks in late October and early November each year, the European Union Delegation to the United States hosts the Kids Euro Festival in celebration of cooperation through art and music.
+At venues across Washington, D.C., from October 26 through November 10, 2019. the European Union Delegation to the United States hosts the Kids Euro Festival in celebration of cooperation through art and music.
 Staged through the cooperation of 28 Washington-based embassies and more than 30 major local cultural institutions, this annual event includes more than 200 free performances around the city.
 Geared toward children aged 2 to 12, the event features a variety of workshops, movie screenings, storytelling events, puppetry shows, dance performances, magic routines, and other cinematic showcases.
-The 12th Annual Kids Euro Festival takes place at venues across D.C. from October 26 through November 10, 2019.

-Held in Nationals Park in early November each year, the D.C.
+Held in Nationals Park, the D.C.
 Beer Festival is an annual event centered around American craft beer tastings of the fall beers from 80 craft breweries in the Capital Region.
-The event also features food trucks, plenty of lawn games, live music performances, DJ sets, and information booths set up throughout the park.
-The D.C.
-Beer Festival takes place from noon to 3 p.m. and 5 to 8 p.m. on November 2, 2019.
+From noon to 3 p.m. and 5 to 8 p.m. on November 2, 2019, the event features food trucks, plenty of lawn games, live music performances, DJ sets, and information booths set up throughout the park.
 General admission gives guests access to unlimited samples of beers as well as the dueling piano bar, which offers drink specials throughout the event.

 - Arlington National Cemetery: Located across the Potomac River in Arlington, this cemetery is home to the Tomb of the Unknown Soldier, which hosts a wreath-laying ceremony on Veteran's Day at 11 a.m.